 7 – Show Gratitude

 The holiday season is a time for businesses to show their gratitude by giving back.
 On Small Business Saturday, consider supporting a local non-profit.
 Engaging your employees in choosing the charity and the activity provides a meaningful way for them to use their abilities to help others in need.

 Consider holding a fund drive or collecting goods if your location is easily accessible.
 Donating the day’s sales to your chosen charity or matching the donations of your customers may give them an incentive to buy more.
 In addition, promoting your effort in tandem with the non-profit can help extend your reach and raise awareness about your business with a broader audience.

-At Summit Financial Resources, we support business owners every day by helping them find the working capital financing solution that best fits their needs.
 We encourage you to find creative ways to participate in Small Business Saturday as a strategy for strengthening your connection to the people in your community.
 This is one of the keys to growing a successful business – not just during the holiday season, but all year long.